 3. eCommerce platform

-To start your online store, it’s better to choose an eCommerce platform than having to develop it all from scratch.
+To start your online store, it’s better to choose an eCommerce platform than to develop it from scratch.
 This will enable you to set up shop in no time.
-A good platform will enable you to create your own theme, customize product pages, list down as many products as you want to and simplify it for customers to shop from you
+A suitable medium will allow you to create your theme, customize product pages, list down as many products as you want to, and simplify it for customers to shop from you